-If you enable the Block Incompatible Domains setting, the Akamai domains listed in this table are blocked.
+If you enable the Block Incompatible Domains setting, the domains in this table are blocked.

 Policy conflicts may occur if multiple lists are assigned to a policy and they contain domains from the bypass list.
-To learn more about policy conflicts, see Policy conflicts.
+To learn more, see Policy conflicts.

 Akamai frequently evaluates this list and may add more domains.
 The bypass list currently contains these domains.